thoughtspot/thoughtspot.github.io/_admin/troubleshooting/certificate-warning.md

 ---
 title: [Browser untrusted connection error]
+summary: "If you do not have an SSL certificate, users get an untrusted connection error."

-last_updated: tbd
+last_updated: 11/18/2019
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-If you are not using a SSL certificate for authentication, users will see an untrusted connection error in their browser when accessing ThoughtSpot.
+If you are not using an SSL certificate for authentication, users will see an untrusted connection error in their browser when accessing ThoughtSpot.
 The error looks slightly different depending upon the Web browser being used.

 ThoughtSpot uses secure HTTP (the HTTPS protocol) for communication between the browser and ThoughtSpot.
 By default there is no SSL certificate for authentication.
 This must be added by the site administrator.
 If the site administrator has not added the certificate, the browser warns the user.